Home / Population and society / Articles / How many homeless people are in the US? What does the data miss?

 Who is considered homeless?

 The HUD’s definition of homelessness includes both sheltered and unsheltered people.
-Sheltered people are living in domestic violence shelters, transitional shelters, safe havens that serve homeless individuals with severe mental illness, or hotels/motels.
-Unsheltered people live outdoors, in cars, in abandoned buildings, or in other places not meant for human habitation.
+Sheltered people are living in emergency shelters, transitional shelters, safe havens that serve homeless individuals with severe mental illness, or hotels/motels.
+Unsheltered people live outdoors, in cars, in abandoned buildings, or in other places unfit for human habitation.

-People staying with friends are only considered homeless if they cannot stay there longer than 14 days.
+People staying with friends are considered homeless if they cannot stay there longer than 14 days.

 Who is homeless in America?